DaveyPlugers/cmp-project-collaboration/README.md

 2. --Temperature
 <br/>Set the initial density of system.
 The default value is 1.
 3. --Timestep
 <br/>Set the timestep of system.
 The default value is 10000.
 Runing 10000 timesteps will cost you 35 minutes.
+Make sure this is a multiple of 100 if you want to calculate the Correlation.
 4. --Energy
 <br/>Can generate system energy plot in folder `./plot`, named `energy.png`.
 5. --Correlation